phetsims/fourier-making-waves/doc/implementation-notes.md

 ## Terminology & Symbols

-The terminology and math symbols that you'll need to navigate the implementation can be found in [model.md](https://github.com/phetsims/fourier-making-waves/blob/master/doc/model.md).
+Most of the terminology and math symbols that you'll need to navigate the implementation can be found in [model.md](https://github.com/phetsims/fourier-making-waves/blob/master/doc/model.md).

+Additional terminology:

 _Domain_ refers to the independent variables in the equations that drive the model.
 The domains in this sim are ' space', 'time', and 'space & time'.
 See